Created by Bevis Winter

 “What is distinctive about Perl at his best – unlike the brazen perfection of Heade and Wright’s fantasy women – is that the Perl Girls, as we think of them, at least look like real women: women we can imagine having real lives behind the falsities of the pin-up pose – women who might be up for a laugh or a drink in the pub; women we can even imagine quietly reading a book; women with everyday concerns for friends and family, or who might once in a while have a momentary doubt as to what the posing was about.”

 But I digress, of course.

 As for the book and the author, there’s not much more info available.
 Turns out, he was British (not Australian, as previously reported).
-Born Bevis Peter Winter in Birmingham, England 1n 1918, he died in 1985 at Haywards Heath, Sussex.
+Bevis Winter was born in Birmingham, England in 1918, he died in 1985 at Haywards Heath, Sussex.
 He was a relatively prolific writer (some say “hack”) in the fifties and sixties, writing under a slew of pseudonyms, including Peter Cagney, a somewhat clumsy mash-up of Peter Cheyney and James Cagney.
 He even had a hand in publishing and editing Stag, one of the first British mens’ magazine.
 He also published a non-fiction book, The Naked Truth About Freelance Writing in 1948.

 John Conquest, in his iconic Trouble is Their Business (and his tongue firmly in cheek) suggests that Winters “obviously read a lot of PI fiction,” and dismissed his series PI, Steve Craig (by far his most popular creation), as “a reasonable imitation of run of the mill, second-rate American writing,” and suggests that his other work (under various pen names) are “much the same.”
 Other private eyes include Major Martin Myers and Mike Strang.